Program Director: Krista M. D. La Perle, DVM, PhD, DACVP

 As part of the most comprehensive health sciences center in America, the Department of Veterinary Biosciences in the College of Veterinary Medicine at The Ohio State University offers outstanding training opportunities for students whose career goals include specialty education in veterinary clinical pathology and graduate education in Comparative & Veterinary Medicine leading to a PhD.
 With dual credentials, our graduatees are highly competitive for careers in academia, industry, diagnostic laboratories, and government.

 The objective of the clinical pathology program is to provide training in clinical chemistry, cytology, hematology, immunology, surgical pathology and molecular techniques.
 Trainees are directly involved in the teaching and diagnostic services of the clinical pathology laboratories.
-Research training for clinical pathology residents is designed to provide experience with molecular biology, transgenic animal pathobiology, virology, biochemistry, immunohistochemistry, gnotobiology, cell culture, and quantitative histomorphometry in investigation of the pathogenesis of disease.
+Research training for clinical pathology residents is designed to provide experience with molecular biology, transgenic animal pathobiology, virology, oncology, biochemistry, immunohistochemistry, gnotobiology, cell culture, and quantitative histomorphometry in investigation of the pathogenesis of disease.

-Applications for position(s) to commence summer 2014 should be submitted by October 1st, 2013.
+Applications for position(s) to commence summer 2017 should be submitted by October 1st, 2016.
 Completed applications will begin upon receipt.Application Checklist

 Upon acceptance into the Combined Clinical Pathology Residency/Graduate Program, applicants will then be asked to complete an OSU Graduate School Application and a background check.